A sulfa allergy occurs when a person has an allergic reaction to drugs that contain chemicals called sulfonamides.

 - antibiotic combination drugs, such as trimethoprim-sulfamethoxazole (Septra and Bactrim) and erythromycin-sulfisoxazole

-- dapsone, a treatment for leprosy, dermatitis, and some types of pneumonia
+- dapsone, a treatment for Hansen’s disease (leprosy), dermatitis, and some types of pneumonia

 - sulfasalazine (Azulfidine), which treats Crohn’s disease, rheumatoid arthritis, and ulcerative colitis